centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-graylog-restapi.md

 for capturing, storing, and enabling real-time analysis of terabytes of machine data.

-The Centreon Plugin-Pack *Applications-Graylog-Restapi* aims to collect the number of system notifications per serverity and the number of query matches for specific queries by requesting the dedicated built-in RestAPI.
+The Centreon Plugin-Pack *Graylog* aims to collect the number of system notifications per severity and the number of query matches for specific queries by requesting the dedicated built-in RestAPI.

 ## Plugin-Pack assets